Alan Aspuru-Guzik

 Co-founder, Kebotix, Inc.

-Co-founder, Zapata AI
+Co-founder, Zapata AI.

 Biography:

 Alán began his independent career at Harvard University in 2006 and was a Full Professor at Harvard University from 2013-2018.
-He received his B.Sc. from the National Autonomous University of Mexico (UNAM) in 1999 and obtained a PhD from the University of California, Berkeley in 2004, where he was also a postdoctoral fellow from 2005-2006.
+He received his B.Sc. from the National Autonomous University of Mexico (UNAM) in 1999 and his PhD from the University of California, Berkeley in 2004, where he was also a postdoctoral fellow from 2005-2006.

 Alán conducts research in the interfaces of quantum information, machine learning and chemistry.
 He was a pioneer in the development of algorithms and experimental implementations of quantum computers and quantum simulators dedicated to chemical systems.
 He has studied the role of quantum coherence in the transfer of excitonic energy in photosynthetic complexes and has accelerated the discovery by calculating organic semiconductors, organic photovoltaic energy, organic batteries and organic light-emitting diodes.
 He has worked on molecular representations and generative models for the automatic learning of molecular properties.
-Currently, Alán is interested in automation and "autonomous" chemical laboratories for accelerating scientific discovery.
+Currently, Alán is interested in automation and "autonomous" chemical laboratories for accelerating scientific discovery.Among other recognitions, he received the Google Focused Award for Quantum Computing, the Sloan Research Fellowship, The Camille and Henry Dreyfus Teacher-Scholar award, and was selected as one of the best innovators under the age of 35 by the MIT Technology Review.
+He is an elected fellow of the American Physical Society, an elected fellow of the American Association for the Advancement of Science (AAAS), and received the Early Career Award in Theoretical Chemistry from the American Chemical Society.
+Alán appeared as one of the top 100 most powerful Canadians in 2024 by the Maclean’s Magazine under the AI Category.

 Alan's Twitter, Substack and Mastodon profile.